The Demographic Transition Revisited:

 motivation to exercise caution and restraint.
 Family size targets

-stay high or rise when people think that environmental limits
+stay high or rise when people think that environmental limits which

-of resources or emigration opportunity frequently results in a
+resources or emigration opportunity frequently results in a

 population explosion in the region supposedly being helped.
-Conversely,

-Nevertheless, the demographic transition model
+Nevertheless, the demographic transition model still

-M. White, editorialized, "History shows that without economic
+White, editorialized, "History shows that without economic

 development there is no hope of changing the population patterns